jdeal/qim/README.md

 };
 ```

 Yuck.
 That is ugly.
 Lots of references to things we don't really care about.
 Okay, hopefully nobody writes code like that.
-Let's use lodash-fp to clean that up.
+Let's use `lodash/fp` to clean that up.

 ```js
 import fp from 'lodash/fp';